Theft of personal items in the company: what are the rules?

 The employer must take appropriate measures to ensure the proper preservation of the personal belongings of his employees, to reduce thefts and damage to the premises of the company.

-The employer has an obligation to implement a locker room or a secure cabinet for storing personal effects.
+The employer has an obligation to establish a locker room or secure furniture dedicated to the storage of personal effects.

-Individual cabinets are equipped with a lock or a lock.
+Individual cabinets must have a lock or a lock.

 However, the employer may release itself from any liability in any of the following cases: